tomix86/oneagent-nvml-extension/README.md

 * Python >= 3.6.

 # Plugin configuration
-* `enable_debug_log` - enables debug logging for troubleshooting purposes,
+* `enable_debug_log` - enables debug logging for troubleshooting purposes.

 # Reported metrics

-The table below outlines metrics collected by the plugin. *Figures 1 and 2* exemplify how metrics are presented on the WebUI.
+The table below outlines metrics collected by the plugin. *Figures 1* and *2* exemplify how metrics are presented on the WebUI.

 | Key                               | Entity | Metric description |
 |-----------------------------------|--------|--------------------|